HISAT2 Tutorial: RNA-Seq Read Mapping & Splice-Aware Alignment

 Introduction

-When quantifying gene expression levels using sequencing data obtained from RNA-Seq analysis, a mapping step is generally required.
-Mapping refers to the process of aligning read sequences (FASTQ files) to matching positions on a reference sequence.
-Commonly used software for RNA-Seq mapping includes HISAT2, STAR, Bowtie2.
-This page explains how to use HISAT2.
+Quantifying gene expression from RNA-Seq sequencing data typically requires a mapping step.
+Mapping is the process of aligning read sequences (FASTQ files) to their corresponding positions on a reference sequence.
+Popular mapping tools for RNA-Seq include HISAT2, STAR, and Bowtie2.
+This page walks through how to use HISAT2.

 Installation

-Precompiled binaries are available here, so download the appropriate one for your system.
+Precompiled binaries are available from the official download page.
+Download the version that matches your operating system.

-Unzip the file and add it to your PATH (example below is for macOS).
+Extract the archive and make sure the binary is on your PATH (the example below is for macOS).

 Index construction (build)

-First, build an index for the reference sequence using the following command:
+Before mapping, you need to build an index from the reference sequence with the following command:

-genome.fa is the FASTA file of the reference sequence you want to map against.
+Here, genome.fa is the FASTA file of the reference genome you want to align reads against.

-This command generates eight files: genome.1.ht2 through genome.8.ht2.
-Index files are required for fast string searching and must be created in advance for almost all mapping software, not just HISAT2.
+This produces eight files named genome.1.ht2 through genome.8.ht2.
+Index files enable fast sequence lookup and must be generated ahead of time for virtually all mapping tools, not just HISAT2.

 Mapping

-This command outputs a SAM file, which contains the mapping results.
-It is often convenient to convert the SAM file to a BAM file and sort it, as shown below.
+This produces a SAM file containing the alignment results.
+In practice, it is convenient to convert the SAM file to BAM format and sort it for downstream analysis:

-You can visualize the results using a genome browser such as IGV, where the mapped reads will appear as shown below.
+You can inspect the results in a genome browser such as IGV.
+The aligned reads will appear as shown below.

 RNA-Seq Data Analysis Software